 Options holders, upon vesting, may purchase common stock at the exercise price, which is the estimated fair value of our common stock on the date of grant.
 Option grants generally vest immediately or over a three year period.
-No stock options were granted in 2014 or 2015.
+No stock options were granted in any of the periods presented.

 Restricted stock may not be transferred prior to the expiration of the restricted period.
-The restricted stock that has been granted has restriction periods that generally last until the earlier of six years from the date of grant, or an Initial Public Offering ("IPO") or change in control, as defined in the Plan.
+The restricted stock that has been granted has restriction periods that generally last until the earlier of six years from the date of grant, or an initial public offering or change in control, as defined in the Plan.

 We estimate the fair value of stock options and restricted stock at the grant date.
-Stock-based compensation is recognized ratably over the requisite service period, which is generally the vesting period for stock options and the restriction period for restricted stock.
+Stock-based compensation is recognized ratably over the requisite service period, which is generally the vesting period for stock options and the restriction period for restricted stock

 Calculating the fair value of stock-based awards requires that we make highly subjective assumptions.
 We use the Black-Scholes option pricing model to value our stock options.
-Use of the valuation methodology requires that we make assumptions as to the volatility of our common stock, the expected term of our stock options, and the risk free rate of return for a period that approximates the expected term of our stock options.
+Use of the valuation methodology requires that we make assumptions as to the volatility of our common stock, the expected term of our stock options and the risk free rate of return for a period that approximates the expected term of our stock options.
 Because we have been a privately-held company with a limited operating history, we utilize the historical stock price volatility from a representative group of comparable industry competitors to estimate expected stock price volatility.

-For the years ended December 31, 2014 and 2015 (in thousands, except share information)
+For the years ended December 31, 2014 and 2015 and the Three months ended March 31, 2015 and 2016 (in thousands, except share information)